apache/arrow/docs/source/python/development.rst

 If you don't want to build and install the Plasma in-memory object store, you can omit the ``-DARROW_PLASMA=on`` flag.
+Also, if multiple versions of Python are installed in your environment, you may have to pass additional parameters to cmake so that it can find the right executable, headers and libraries.
+For example, specifying `-DPYTHON_EXECUTABLE=$VIRTUAL_ENV/bin/python` (assuming that you're in virtualenv) enables cmake to choose the python executable which you are using.

 .. note::